eth-clients/goerli/README.md

   - wss://goerli.eth.6120.eu/ws (via https://6120.eu)
 - Gitter: https://gitter.im/goerli/testnet/

-Please see [goerli.genesis](geth/goerli.genesis) for a genesis file compatible with Pantheon or Geth.
+Please see [goerli.genesis](geth/goerli.genesis) for a genesis file compatible with Hyperledger Besu (formerly Pantheon) or Geth.

 Please see [goerli.json](parity/goerli.json) for a chain specification compatible with Nethermind or Parity Ethereum.